zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 ..
 Note::
    As of version 2.3.0 the zenoss.cmd.linux.rpm and zenoss.cmd.linux.alt\_kernel\_name
    modeler plugins are disabled by default.
+It is recommended you disable the modeler plugin zenoss.cmd.linux.alt\_kernel\_name if you have a customized etc/issue file.

 Monitoring Templates